 Meditation is a practice where an individual uses a technique or focusing the mind on a particular object, thought or activity – to train attention and awareness, and achieve a mentally clear and emotionally calm and stable state. – Wikipedia

 Many bloggers and writers out there would have you believe that you should not multitask.
-The idea that stopping multitasking will make you more productive is ridiculous because it does not reflect the realities of a working day.
+The idea that stopping multitasking will make you more productive is ridiculous because it does not reflect a working day’s realities.

-The key here is to slowly rotate through all the tasks you have.
-Dedicate for example the first 3 hours of your day to the main project, and then rotate through your other tasks as needed.
+The key here is to rotate through all the tasks you have slowly.
+Dedicate, for example, the first 3 hours of your day to the main project and then rotate through your other tasks as needed.

 Nearly every page about personal productivity on the web touts the Pomodoro technique, so let’s look at both sides of the discussion.

 “For me, the Pomodoro technique does not work as I have the ability to work for long periods in a deep state of concentration.
 It allows me to achieve big tasks in a much quicker time period.
-Artificially breaking up a 3-hour piece of work into 6 individual sessions with 6 5-minute breaks is for me simply introducing distractions.
-When I am in the zone I like to remain there.
+Artificially breaking up a 3-hour piece of work into six individual sessions with six 5-minute breaks is, for me, simply introducing distractions.
+When I am in the zone, I like to remain there.
 When my body gives me a sign that it needs some movement, then I take a break.”
 Contributor: Barry Moore – Founder & Investor @ Liberated Stock Trader

-So, my tip is to try the Pomodoro if it works for you then great, if not, ignore it.
+So, my tip is to try the Pomodoro; if it works for you great, if not, ignore it.

 - Related Article: Top 20 Best Time Management Tips To Transform Your Day

-- I informed my direct team that if they had something important they needed me to action, they need to raise it in our one on one meeting or message me on Skype as their emails would not be read.
+- I informed my direct team that if they had something important they needed me to action, they should raise it in our one-on-one meeting or message me on Skype as their emails would not be read.

 - I set a rule up to flag and color the “Subject Text” in Microsoft Outlook red if it was from certain people.
-This was literally 10 people, my boss, my bosses boss and eight key leaders I worked with.
+This was literally ten people, my boss, my boss’s boss, and eight key leaders I worked with.